mlsmithjr/transcoder/docs/usage/mixins.rst

 There are 2 requirements to use them:

-1. Your profiles must be mixin-enabled, meaning you need to split your current output_options into output_options, output_video, output_audio, and output_subtitle (or whichever ones you intend to use for mixins).
+1. Your profiles must be mixin-enabled, meaning you need to split your current output_options into output_options, output_options_video, output_options_audio, and output_options_subtitle (or whichever ones you intend to use for mixins).
 2. The output_options section should be limited to general, non-encoding options.
 But you may continue to put, for example, subtitle options there.
 You just can't use a subtitle mixin later if you do.
 3. Define mixin profiles.
 4. Specify mixins from the command line as needed (using -m).